-The European breast quality assurance scheme for breast cancer services focuses on improving the outcomes of care taking also into account the patient experience/ satisfaction.
-The scheme will be available to all interested breast cancer services (hospitals, clinics, diagnostic centres, etc.) worldwide.
+The European quality assurance (QA) scheme for breast cancer services focuses on improving the outcomes of care while taking into account patient experience and satisfaction.

-The QASDG has defined the 'care pathway' for breast cancer screening and care, the interventions and services to be considered, the quality domains to be included and how the scheme can be implemented in Europe.
+The multidisciplinary panel Quality Assurance Scheme Development Group (QASDG) has defined the 'care pathway' for breast cancer screening and care, the interventions and services to be considered, the quality domains to be included and how the QA scheme can be implemented at European level.

-The procedure comprises the following essential steps:
+The procedure consists of the following essential steps:

 1. Collection of requirements